PudreteDiablo/memorycard.js/README.md

 | OS Drive         | LocalStorage | LocalStorage | Encrypted Data |

 If you want to save the data in a *cloud storage*, you can easily request the encrypted data instead of save it by installing memorycard-js in you server (safer) or in the client-side.
 Also you can use [Strict Mode](#strict-mode) and [Card Key](#card-key) to improve the security.

+**Electron Tip:** Don't forget to enable [nodeIntegration](https://www.electronjs.org/docs/tutorial/quick-start#create-the-main-script-file) or you will get a error saying something like: "require" is not a function.

 # Documentation